FixelAlgorithmsTeam/fixel/_posts/2019-04-26-fixel-detailizer-3.md

 ![][Figure010]{:class="center-img"}

-No one crosses ot other side.
+No one crosses to other side.
 Just like *Bilateral Filter*.

+{% include note.html content="If you look closely you see the brighter pixels got a bit darker while darker pixels got a little brighter.
+Nice thing, due to global optimization, all got the same value.
+So no artifact." %}

 ![][Figure011]{:class="center-img"}